jonjau/crud-fullstack/README.md

 # crud-fullstack

-A barebones CRUD application using Spring in the backend and React in the frontend.
+A bare-bones CRUD application using Spring in the backend and React in the frontend.

 in /backend/: